This article is brought to you by Aura.

 7. Avoid penalties and interest from late payments

-If you fail to file in time, you can be penalized up to 5% of the unpaid taxes for each month your return is late [*].
-Additionally, you’ll also be charged a penalty and interest for not paying.
-While these penalties max out after five months, you could owe up to a maximum of 25% of the unpaid tax.
+If you fail to file in time, you can be penalized up to 5% of the unpaid taxes for each month your return is late.
+Additionally, you’ll also be charged a penalty and interest for not paying — up to a maximum of 25%.

 8. Reduce errors and mistakes

-Filing an accurate tax return doesn’t just ensure that you get the best possible return — it can also help you avoid costly and time-consuming audits.
+Filing an accurate tax return helps you maximize your return and avoid costly and stressful audits.

 Before you file your taxes, make sure you take time to: